3DiVi/nuitrack-sdk/README.md

 Being initially inspired by Microsoft Kinect, **Nuitrack™**'s mission is to provide strong skeletal tracking baseline for next generation of immersive and analytical applications beyond any specific platform or hardware.
 Think of it as *"Kinect for anything"*.

 With its performance and flexibility resulting from 10 years of development **Nuitrack™** is capable to support wide range of applications:
-- starting from a real-time gesture recognition on small-footprint embedded hardware (with less than 50Mb of available RAM)
+- starting from a real-time gesture recognition on small-footprint embedded platform like [Raspberry Pi4](https://youtu.be/qyt4U7ZBj90)
 - to a large-scale multisensor analytical system (which is launched on 18-Cores workstation system)

 Now it's all yours - Try it, Use it, Challenge it!